 He did his grooming by snowmobiles.
 The parking lot was dirt.
 A jar sat on the counter for donations, and it slowly filled with nickels and dimes.
 Skip stored his 25 pairs of rental skis in two plywood boxes he made and the Highlands Community Center (current TXC lodge), which did not have the current fireplace room or rental area, worked just fine.

-“And the best part, people were Nordic skiing!”
+“And the best part, people were Nordic skiing!” said Skip.

-He set ambitious goals.
+Skip set ambitious goals.
 He started with used grooming machines and continually upgraded them.
-He added trails all the way out to the fiberboard freeway, eventually developing the 65km of trails we enjoy today.
+He added trails all the way out to the fiberboard freeway, eventually developing the 50+km of trails we enjoy today.
 He wanted to add another loop every year.
 Thanks to Skip, we have warming huts—the three originals were themed after different Nordic countries and have since been dispersed (one went to Tahoe Donner, one was bought by Northstar, the third Finnish one is behind Bo’s house still seen from the yellow trail).
 He designed the runners on which today’s warming huts are dragged on and off trails at the beginning and end of each season.

 “At first it was confusing because of the green, blue and black downhill difficulty system.
 But that’s been sorted out,” Skip said.
 Colors made reading and marking the trail map simple and easy to comprehend.
 He assigned each intersection a letter so skiers would know exactly where they were.